cmpi66/azure-network-protocols/README.md

 *DCHP Wireshark traffic*

 13. Back in Wireshark, filter for DHCP traffic only
-14. From your Windows VM attempt to issue your Vm a new IP with the command `ipconfig /renew`
+14. From your Windows VM attempt to issue your VM a new IP with the command `ipconfig /renew`
   - Observe the DHCP traffic appearing in Wireshark

 ## Observe DNS Traffic